Async10/levi/README.md

 # LEVI

-LEVI or Lesser VI is a VI-like text editor for the terminal that I develop for for fun.
+LEVI or Lesser VI is a VI-like text editor for the terminal that I develop for fun.
 I started the project to get a better understanding of how text editors work.
 My goal is to bring LEVI to a point where users will be able to comfortably navigate and edit relatively large text files in it.

 ## Requirements